astropy/astropy/docs/coordinates/performance.inc.rst

-.. note that if this is changed from the default approach of using an *include* (in index.rst) to a separate performance page, the header needs to be changed from === to ***, the filename extension needs to be changed to .rst, and a link needs to be added in the subpackage toctree
+.. note that if this is changed from the default approach of using an *include* (in index.rst) to a separate performance page, the header needs to be changed from === to ***, the filename extension needs to be changed from .inc.rst to .rst, and a link needs to be added in the subpackage toctree

 .. _astropy-coordinates-performance: